 Cholesterolosis of the gallbladder is characterized by the accumulation of cholesterol on the inner walls of the gallbladder.
 This fat or lipid accumulation forms plaques or polyps.

 The gallbladder is a small, pear-shaped sac located under the liver.
 Its function is to store and concentrate the bile that the liver produces.
 Bile is an alkaline fluid that helps break down fats in the intestine during digestion and aids fat absorption.
 The body excretes most cholesterol from the body into bile.

-Cholesterolosis of the gallbladder may occur as localized or diffused cholesterolosis.
+Cholesterolosis of the gallbladder may occur as localized or diffuse cholesterolosis.

-Localized gallbladder cholesterolosis involves individual polyps, while the diffused form of the condition involves groups of polyps.
+Localized gallbladder cholesterolosis involves individual polyps, while the diffuse form of the condition involves groups of polyps.

-Doctors may also call diffused cholesterolosis “strawberry gallbladder.”
-The name comes from the stippled appearance of the tissue that resembles a strawberry when examined under a microscope.
+Doctors may also call diffuse cholesterolosis “strawberry gallbladder.”
+The name comes from the stippled appearance of the tissue that resembles a strawberry when examined with the naked eye.
 Both forms

 Doctors are not sure why some people develop the condition.

 However, if someone develops complications such as gallstones, gallbladder inflammation, or pancreatitis, they